 The Royal Cornwall Hospitals NHS Trust is the principal provider of acute care services in Cornwall.
 The Trust is continually developing its clinical services to keep at the forefront of medical technology and is committed to maximising the range of specialist care that can be offered locally.

-What was the experience of implementing CMM’s EPMA like?
+What was the experience of implementing System C’s EPMA like?

-The deployment of CMM’s EPMA took about 12 months of hard work but had a rewarding outcome that was positively received by staff.
+The deployment of System C’s EPMA took about 12 months of hard work but had a rewarding outcome that was positively received by staff.

 The first six months were essentially a pilot period where the staff got to know the system inside out, the ensuing six months focused on deploying the system across the Trust.

 We ended up going live across all 14 wards and theatres in surgery in one day as we realised that speed is of the essence in a mixed economy to avoid patient risk.

 What benefits has System C’s EPMA brought to the Trust?